Overview

 Contents of the course

-Nutritionists work especially in the food and beverage industry as well as in the pharmaceutical industry, in hospitals, care facilities for the elderly, sanatoriums, spa facilities, canteen kitchens, canteens, refectories, the detergents and cleaning agents industry, household, nutritional and consumer advice, in market research and further training.
+Nutritionists work primarily in the food and beverage industry, in the pharmaceutical industry, in hospitals, geriatric care facilities, sanatoriums, spa facilities, commercial kitchens, canteens, canteens, the detergent and cleaning products industry, household, nutritional and consumer advice Market research and further training.